int3/pyesprima/README.md

 easily swap in an interface to the external Node process later on.

-Also, since the code is semi-automatically translated using [js2py][2], it's pretty easy to keep up-to-date.
-You could even do it yourself.
-Don't fear the bit rot!
+Also, since the code is semi-automatically translated using [js2py][2], it's pretty easy to keep up-to-date, so bit-rot is less of a problem.

 API
 ---